Website Terms of Use

 Email [email protected]

-También puede presentar una queja por derechos civiles ante el Departamento de Salud y Servicios Humanos de EE.UU., Oficina de Derechos Civiles, electrónicamente mediante el Portal de Quejas en https://ocrportal.hhs.gov/ocr/portal/lobby.jsf, por correo o teléfono en:
+También tiene derecho a presentar una queja de privacidad ante el Departamento de Salud y Servicios Humanos de los Estados Unidos (U.S. Department of Health & Human Services), Oficina de Derechos Civiles (Office for Civil Rights), si considera que sus derechos de privacidad bajo HIPAA han sido violados.
+Puede presentar su queja electrónicamente mediante el Portal de Quejas de OCR en https://ocrportal.hhs.gov, o por correo o teléfono en la siguiente dirección:

 200 Independence Avenue SW.